geriskenderi/recommender-systems/README.md

 - Surely doubt will arise when looking at the item recommendation task.
 The most difficult implementation was the KNN CF for Top-N, because we had to understand how the Surprise library was using the KNN algorithm to predict the values and try to extract a ranking from that.
 In the end we managed to get valid precision values, but the Recall and NDCG values are very high.
 We believe this is because in the computation of these metrics we are not excluding unknowns and for NDCG in particular, we also didn't exclude the items that were already in the test set.
 For the KNN Item Recommendation the evaluation algorithms were implemented from scratch and this also might contribute to the error.
 We are not quite sure about the correctness of our evaluation algorithms, especially the NDCG.

 - The third and final point is about the other recommender algorithms implemented in Cornac like MostPop, BPR and NCF.
 The metric values are very low and they might seem wrong, but they are not really wrong.
 It's the Cornac evaluation policy that makes them seem unusable.
 Actually, we can see from the results in the table that the trends are captured.
 Precision decreses for greater values of k, Recall increases for greater values of k and the metrics show how BPR is the better approach when it comes to ranking.
 Here is  [an issue from the official Cornac repository](https://github.com/PreferredAI/cornac/issues/323) that discusses the topic of low metric values.
 Also [this one](https://github.com/PreferredAI/cornac/issues/324).
-You can also see in the code that the AUC values for all the models (we used the AUC metric in the code but didn't export it for evaluation) shows good results with BPR-AUC > NCF-AUC > MostPop-AUC
+You can also see in the code that the AUC values for all the models (we used the AUC metric in the code but didn't export it for evaluation) shows good results with BPR-AUC > NCF-AUC > MostPop-AUC.
+Again, we haven't exported the AUC values in the tables here, but you can see them and how they evolved during training in the [final_notebooks](final_notebooks/)

 ## Project structure